Of the 90 flats in Perronet House there are 37 flats owned by leaseholders. Occasionally these popular flats are sold on

 If you are a Perronet House leaseholder looking to sell your flat contact me and I may be able to help you find a buyer.

 – Get an electrician to check the wiring in your flat before you agree the sale price.
 The flat you are viewing may need rewiring if it has not been done since it was built.
 A seller should be able to provide you with a certificate of recent electrical safety if work has been done.
 The original design of the earth in these flats relies on a good contact throughout the metal conduit that contains the live and neutral wire.
 In many cases we know this earth has failed.
 The council has rewired all tenant flats.
-Given the complex configuration of flats and concrete walls rewiring is a major job.
 To rewire a flat and chase in the new cables costs in the region of £5,000.

 – Check the condition of the two water tanks, hot and cold.
 The originals are metal and many are very corroded from the inside out, some even discretely leak.
 Leaseholders are responsible for the cost of replacing their cold water tank but the renewal of the hot water tank is inclusive within your service charge and can be replaced by the council’s heating contractor if they deem it necessary.
 Be suspicious of any cold water tank that is still metal, a new replacement will be plastic, and if the exterior of the hot water tank shows any signs of corrosion ask the vendor to contact the council’s repair team and get it checked out to save you the hassle should you move in.

 – Beware flats where walls have been removed or added in which the owners cannot provide written evidence from the council of permission having been granted.
 You could be liable for the cost of restoring the property to its original configuration.